 - Review and monitor the auditor's independence and performance, and effectiveness of audit process;

 - Subject to and conditional upon the approval of the Board of Directors, approval of Related Party Transactions (RPTs) or subsequent modifications thereto.
-Such approval can be in the form of omnibus approval of RPT subject to conditions not inconsistent with the conditions specified in Clause 49(VII)(D) of the listing agreement.
+Such approval can be in the form of omnibus approval of RPT subject to conditions not inconsistent with the conditions specified in Regulation 23(2) and Regulation 23(3) of the Listing Regulations.
 Such approval shall not be required for transactions with a wholly owned subsidiary whose accounts are consolidated with the Company;

 - Subject to review by the Board of Directors, review on quarterly basis, of RPTs entered into by the Company pursuant to each omnibus approval given pursuant to (8) above;